-I think it is probably fairly common for people with a suspended license to still be driving.
+I think it is probably fairly common for people with a dwi suspended license in NJ to still be driving.
 However, there isn’t a really good way of knowing how many people are doing it because most people are probably not getting caught.
 New Jersey is a very difficult state to get around if you do not have a car.
 Our public transportation system is not that great if you aren’t located in or around a city.
 There are lots of towns that are large and spread out; it is hard to get everywhere.
 So I think a lot of times people drive while their license is suspended because they feel an incredible amount of pressure and are worried about how they’re going to keep their jobs or take care of their families if they don’t drive.
 I think this is especially acute in places that are not very accessible by taxis or Uber.
 If they do not have any friends or family that can help them by driving them around, then a lot of people feel that they have no choice but to drive even though their license is suspended.
 There is probably a fairly substantial number of folks who drive at least once during their suspension period, whether the suspension is for a DWI or for another reason like a failure to pay a surcharge or accumulating too many motor vehicle penalty points.

 Does New Jersey Allow For A Restricted License After A DWI?

 No, in fact New Jersey never allows restricted or hardship licenses on any suspension.
 No matter what your suspension is for, there is no such thing as a restricted or hardship license in New Jersey.
 There was some legislation passed a couple of years ago that would have changed that with regard to DWI suspensions, but it was vetoed by the governor.
 So the status quo is still the same.
 There is no restricted or hardship license in New Jersey.
 If your license is suspended your only legal option is not to drive, and if you do you face substantial penalties for getting caught.

 What Happens If Someone Is Caught While Driving On A DWI Suspended License In New Jersey?